FishyStix12/WHPython_v1.1/README.md

 **The Following List gives a short description of all the scripts in this repository:** <br />
 1. tport_sniffer.py - # This Python script utilizes the Scapy library to sniff network packets and detect potential email credentials being transmitted in plaintext.
 It allows the user to specify TCP port filters to focus on specific network traffic.
 When a packet containing 'user' or 'pass' in its payload is detected, the script prints the destination IP address and the payload, which may include email credentials.
 This tool can be used for network security auditing or monitoring purposes to identify and mitigate potential credential leaks. <br />
+2. arp_poiser.py - The provided Python script implements an ARP poisoning attack tool using Scapy.
+ARP poisoning is a technique used to intercept traffic on a switched network.
+The script takes three command-line arguments: the IP address of the victim machine, the IP address of the gateway router, and the network interface to use.
+It then initiates an ARP poisoning attack by sending spoofed ARP packets to the victim and the gateway, tricking them into sending their traffic through the attacker's machine.
+The attacker can then sniff the traffic passing through and potentially intercept sensitive information such as passwords or credentials. <br />

 **Example outputs of some of the scripts!** <br />
 1. tport_sniffer output: <br />
    [*] Destination: 192.168.1.1 <br />